flok99/UltraTalk/README.md

 - apt-get install python3-pip
 - pip3 install python-chess
 - apt-get install gnuchess-book
-- OpenMSX + ROMs for running a virtual MSX
+- OpenMSX + ROMs for running a virtual MSX (the script expects ROM-files for a
 - the UltraChess software

+The UCI chess program must process the 'go movetime x' command correctly!